-The following Public Law guidance note Produced in partnership with Judy Nokes provides comprehensive and up to date legal information covering:
+The following Public Law practice note Produced in partnership with Judy Nokes provides comprehensive and up to date legal information covering:

 Crown copyright came into being as a result of the extensive piracy of government publications during the 19th century, ordnance maps in particular, which emphasised the need for copyright protection.